John Gavin intrigues, astounds and leaves you dizzy

 The atmosphere is one of crowding a very small space with three very energetic people.
 Nick Candy, Dawn Pascoe and Steve Finnigan each exhibit an enormous amount of skill in their aerial acrobatics, amazing and terrifying their audience.
 The small, blackened room serving as the entire set, minimal use of props, and Leyla Pizzino’s subtle costume design under her label Chaka, allow the actors as much space as possible and prevent any distractions detracting from their performance.

 Movement on the whole is choreographed to be sometimes death-defying and sometimes enormously comical, but both are successfully directed to give the desired effect for that moment.
 Nick and Dawn provide a door from modern day into the past, fluidly shifting between multiple characters and adjusting their accents astonishingly, while Steven Finnigan portrays the young accused, John Gavin.
-Although each brings their own energy to the space, it’s as an ensemble that their skills are truly highlighted."Comic moments are punctuated by unsettling ones, making the experience not unlike an emotional roller coaster"
+Although each brings their own energy to the space, it’s as an ensemble that their skills are truly highlighted.

 Joe Lui’s sound and lighting design is employed predominantly in physical scenes, assaulting the senses suitably.
 With the performance beginning in eerie darkness accompanied by execution drums and ending much the same way, the sound and lighting design helps to emphasise the play’s cyclical nature.
 Though the play appears to straddle two trains of thought, serious dialogue interjected with circus-like routines, the combination manages generally to harmonise quite well.
 Comic moments are punctuated by unsettling ones, making the experience not unlike an emotional roller coaster.